muratkeremozcan/pizza-api/README.md

 ![console.log cy.task args](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/ye801cmsiuhzi8aspbbx.png)

 `cypress-ld-control` plugin allows us to set a flag for a targeted user.
 If it allowed changing the flag value for everyone, mutating a shared state for every flag reader would not be ideal.
 On the other hand, the plugin can only be used to get the flag value for generic users vs a targeted user. *(If Gleb disagrees or adds support for it later, we stand corrected)*.
 Reading the flag value for a targeted user wasn't a need when feature flag testing a UI application; while using anonymous users LD would set local storage with `ld:$anonUserId` enabling a unique browser instance which would we would make UI assertions against.
-Consequently, `getFlagValue` lambda utility using the LD client instance is also needed for user-targeted test assertions when statelessly testing feature flags in deployed services.
+Consequently, `getLDFlagValue` lambda utility using the LD client instance is also needed for user-targeted test assertions when statelessly testing feature flags in deployed services.

 Here is the high level summary of our feature flag testing tool set: